Loading...

 • How much room is there for initiative, creativity and innovation?

-• To what extent are employees encouraged and able to maintain 360 degree communications with all around them?
+• To what extent are employees encouraged and able to maintain360 degree communications with all around them?
 Do people from different departments interact?

 • How and how often does leadership communicate with employees?
 Are employees frequently brought upto speed on the big picture?